 The Interagency Pollution Prevention Advisory Team (IPPAT) is a group of representatives from state agencies committed to promoting and sharing common sustainable goals in building management and operations.
-The team addresses the goals and targets outlined in the Governor’s Executive Orders 11-12 and 11-13 and those amended by IPPAT.

 See the progress state agencies have accomplished toward sustainable operations and purchasing.

 Sustainable development is an ambitious process in which a community develops attitudes and ongoing actions that strengthen its natural environment, economy and social well-being.
 Benefits include more livable communities, lower costs and an environment safe for future generations.

 A growing number of communities across America have begun this process, gathering a number of local initiatives under the umbrella of sustainability.
 They are bringing preventive, integrative strategies to bear on crime, health, jobs, land use and community values.